serge-chat/serge/README.md

 ## ⚠️ Memory Usage

-LLaMA will crash if you don't have enough available memory for the model:
+LLaMA will crash if you don't have enough available memory for the model

+## 🖥 Production Deployments

+The following Environment Variables are available:
+* SQLALCHEMY_DATABASE_URL: Database connection string
+* NODE_ENV: One of [`development` | `production`]
+* JWT_SECRET: Key for auth token encryption.
+Use a random string
+* SESSION_EXPIRY: Duration in minutes before a user must reauthenticate

 ## 💬 Support